george-emery/delio-go-technical-test/README.md

    - Fetches current prices for AAPL and MSFT from Finnhub API
    - Compares them with previous day's closing prices
-   - Calculates P&L for 10 shares of each stock
+   - Calculates P&L (Profit and Loss) for 10 shares of each stock
    - Displays results in the terminal

 2. Technical Requirements: